 The fluoride treatments of today are WAY different from the treatments you may remember as a kid.
 No more bulky trays, no more weird orange tangy flavor.
 The fluoride your hygienist will give you is as simple as masterfully painting your teeth with a thin coat of white fluoride.
 The fluoride “paint” will remain on your teeth until you brush and floss later that night before going to bed.
 You may eat solid foods and cold liquids after a fluoride treatment, but we do ask that you wait until the fluoride has set to your teeth before consuming hot liquids or carbonated beverages.
 This new and improved fluoride process is easy and painless!

-Be sure to call Mary today for an appointment to stay on top of your dental care and dental needs.
-She can be reached at (972) 355-2222.
+Be sure to call today for an appointment to stay on top of your dental care and dental needs.
+We can be reached at (972) 351-8555.

 New to Flower Mound?
 Lived in Flower Mound for many years?
 Come see us at Flower Mound Dental.
 We are a top-notch dentist office and can provide all of your Flower Mound Dental needs.

-When it comes to dental education, it’s hard to find anyone more knowledgeable than Dr. Wyatt.
-In other words, Dr. Wyatt is actively involved in many facets of continuing education.
-He participates in dental conferences, symposia, and fellowships.
-In 1986, he received his Fellowship from the Academy of General Dentistry.
-He completed 500 hours of additional continuing education and a rigorous written exam.
-Dr. Wyatt has studied with some of the most respected dentists in the world.
+When it comes to dental education, you’d be hard-pressed to find anyone more knowledgeable than Dr. Wyatt.
+Dr. Wyatt is actively involved in many facets of continuing education, participating in dental conferences, symposia, and fellowships.
+In 1986, he received his Fellowship from the Academy of General Dentistry, which requires at least 500 hours of additional continuing education and the passage of a rigorous written exam.
+He has studied with some of the most respected dentists in the nation and the world.
 The Texas State Board of Dental Examiners requires 12 hours of continuing education every year to maintain licensure.
-For example, Dr. Wyatt regularly averages 200 hours per year, 1600% more than he’s legally required to do.
-As a result, this affords him access to the latest technological advances in dentistry.
+Dr. Wyatt regularly averages at least 200 hours per year; 1600% more than he’s legally required to do.
+This affords him access to the latest technological advances in cosmetic, laser, and restorative dentistry.

-In addition, he is very active in his community.
-For example, Dr. Wyatt is a featured speaker in the chamber of commerce and other organizations.
-Above all, he is a published author on Dentaltown.
-In conclusion, be sure to follow Dr. Wyatt on Twitter @DrWilliamWyatt.
+He is very active in his local community as a featured speaker in the chamber of commerce and other organizations, plus Dr. Wyatt is also a published author on Dental town.
+Follow Dr. Wyatt on Twitter @DrWilliamWyatt.